Jalpaiguri: Etymology

-The name "Jalpaiguri" comes from the word "Jalpai" meaning olive, which grew in the city and adjacent areas.
+The name "Jalpaiguri" comes from the word "Jalpai" meaning Ceylon olive, which grew in the city and adjacent areas.
 And "Guri" means a place.

 Geography

 Jalpaiguri is the district headquarter of Jalpaiguri District.
 It is situated at a height of 89m(292ft) from Mean Sea Level.

 The city lies very close to the Himalayas and on the left bank of Teesta river.
 The Karla river is another major river of Jalpaiguri which flows through the city.

 Climate

 Temperature

-The annual average temperature of Jalpaiguri city is 24.8 °C. In summer, the temperature varies from a minimum of 20-22 °C to a maximum of 28-34 °C. August is the hottest month with an average temperature of 29.1 °C. The temperature in July, August sometimes exceed 35 °C. The highest temperature ever recorded in Jalpaiguri was 41 °C, was recorded on 13 August 2019.
-The winter maximum temperature here hovers around 22-25 °C and minimum drops 8-12 °C. The minimum temperature sometimes falls below 7 °C. The lowest temperature ever dropped in Jalpaiguri city was 2.2 °C, was recorded on 5 February 1914.
+The annual average temperature of Jalpaiguri city is 24.8 °C. In summer, the temperature varies from a minimum of 20–22 °C to a maximum of 30–35 °C. August is the hottest month with an average temperature of 29.2 °C. The temperature in peak summer sometimes exceeds 37 °C. The highest temperature ever recorded in Jalpaiguri was 40.9 °C, recorded on 21 July 1986.
+The winter maximum temperature here hovers around 22–25 °C and minimum drops to 8–10 °C. The minimum temperature sometimes falls below 7 °C. The lowest temperature ever dropped in Jalpaiguri city was 2.2 °C, recorded on 5 February 1914.